 Listening To Mental Health Clients And Telling Their Story

 Millions of people coping with mental illness are able to work full-time.
 To qualify for SSD, you must demonstrate (a) a diagnosed condition that (b) prevents you from obtaining or holding a full-time job.
 It is important to work with a Social Security Disability lawyer who will spend the time to understand your disability and present a compelling case for the judge.

 The Social Security Administration has specific criteria for each mental health impairment listing, relating to the severity, frequency, and duration of symptoms, cycles and episodes.
 We work closely with individuals, family members and physicians to document psychiatric treatment, medications, work attempts, activities of daily living and other evidence that the condition is disabling for employment purposes.
 Only then can we tell the Social Security Administration your full story.

 Experienced Advocates For Mental Disability Claims

-Call Turley Redmond Rosasco & Rosasco about your mental illness disability claim toll free at 800-671-4927, or contact us online.
-We offer free consultations to clients in Manhattan, Queens, Suffolk County and Nassau County.
+Call Turley Redmond Rosasco & Rosasco about your mental illness disability claim toll-free at 800-671-4927, or contact us online.
+We offer free consultation to clients in Manhattan, Suffolk County and Nassau County.